Ali-Mikael/Pen-testing/h6-shells.md

 $ rsync -av background_agent vagrant@192.168.130.202:/home/vagrant
 ```

-Back in the console we issue the `jobs` command to check if we still have a listener active:
+Back in the console we issue the `jobs` command to check if the listener is still active:
 ```console
 sliver > jobs